 3. Those with high functioning autism and Asperger’s who seek increasing participation but for whom barriers exist to entering training, education, or the workforce;

 4. Those with learning difficulties or disabilities who may face challenges in sourcing training and educational opportunities or finding work and being in the workplace;

 5. People with diabetes whose condition prevents full participation in the workforce.
 Between January 2017 and December 2019 260 people will be engaged and supported.
 The project will research, plan and deliver 12 different pilot support models, tailored to the needs of the target groups.

-Our Contribution to this partnership is two projects:
+Our Contribution to this partnership is: